 An administrator is a person (or entity) appointed by the Court to manage the estate of a person who died without a Will.
 A person who dies without a Will is said to have died “intestate”.
 In most situations, an administrator will have the same authority and duties that an executor has.
 Though “administrator” is the proper title for a PR of an intestate estate, many people use “executor” in casual conversation simply because the term is more recognizable.

 As with executors, the court may appoint multiple individuals as “co-administrators” or appoint an entity (such as a law firm or bank) to serve.

 Sometimes a decedent leaves a Will, but for some reason the persons or entities nominated to be executors are unable or unwilling to qualify.
 In this situation, the Court may appoint a PR who is not nominated in the Will.
-The title of this person will be called the Administrator c.t.a, which stands for administrator cum testaments annex, which translates to administrator to the will annexed.
+The title of this person will be Administrator c.t.a., which stands for a Latin term that translates to administrator to the will annexed.

 Though the different terms may be confusing, they all boil down to the same thing: it is just the name for the person appointed by the Court to administer the estate.
 If you have questions about your role as PR, or if you are wondering if you should become the PR, call The Heritage Law Group to speak with one of our experienced estate planning attorneys.